COSA Zoom Room Meeting Descriptions

 Several types of COSA Meetings are available to serve our COSA Members:

 Topic meetings are available daily at various times (see meeting schedule).
 A topic is chosen from COSA approved literature and presented at the meeting – all materials are supplied to you.
 Participants are then invited to share their ESH (Experience, Strength and Hope) on the topic with others in the group.
-Topic meetings are appropriate for newcomers.
+Some of the meeting are tailored to specific group such as the”Divorce Hope and Help Meeting” Topic meetings are appropriate for newcomers and all are welcome.

 Sexual Anorexia-Avoidance Meeting: